Klipper3d/klipper/docs/Config_Reference.md

 #   enough for fans below 10000 RPM at 2 PPR.
 This must be smaller than
 #   30/(tachometer_ppr*rpm), with some margin, where rpm is the
 #   maximum speed (in RPM) of the fan.
+#enable_pin:
+#   Optional pin to enable power to the fan.
+This can be useful for fans
+#   with dedicated PWM inputs.
+Some of these fans stay on even at 0% PWM
+#   input.
+In such a case, the PWM pin can be used normally, and e.g. a
+#   ground-switched FET(standard fan pin) can be used to control power to
+#   the fan.
 ```

 ### [heater_fan]